-Fenugreek seeds, rich in protein and iron, are essential for stimulating hair growth.
+Rich in protein and iron, Fenugreek seeds, are essential for stimulating hair growth.
 They contain flavonoids and saponins that promote a healthy scalp that is free of inflammation, fungal growth, dryness and itchiness.
 Flavonoids are powerful antioxidants that help the body fight off everyday toxins.
 The potassium content in fenugreek seeds prevents premature greying and helps hair stay strong and shiny.

 Neem leaves are notoriously famous for their ability to promote healthy hair growth due to the high levels of antioxidants it contains.
 They hydrate the hair making strands shinier, healthier, and voluminous.
 Neem leaves also help to protect the scalp from free radicals and reduce stress-induced hair thinning.